gegesteorngoding/djawa-script/README.md

 ---
 # JawaScript Project

-JawaScript is a transpiler for a simple programming language inspired by Javanese, designed to be more expressive and readable for developers familiar with the language.
+JawaScript is a transpiler for a simple programming language inspired by Javanese and other programming languages, such as jaksel-script.

 ## Table of Contents